 Creating a Gardening Journal - What You'll Need to Start

 Here's an easy method for keeping track of what you planted and where you planted it.
 It won't necessarily answer all your questions, but you will at least know where and when you put in certain plants that you want to keep tabs on - information that comes in really handy when you lose a plant.

 Here's what you'll need to get your gardening journal started:

 - 3-Ring Binder: Any type of binder will do.
 If you plan on taking it into the garden, a vinyl binder is your best bet.
-I've chosen a binder that zips closed so that I can slip things into it in a hurry and not worry about them falling out.
+A binder that zips closed makes it handy to slip things into it in a hurry and not worry about them falling out.
 It's also nice to have a cover that allows you to slide in a photo of your garden or a favorite plant or container.

 - Plastic photo sleeves: The plastic sheets are relatively inexpensive and available at discount and craft stores.
 Sleeves sized for baseball cards are available in bulk, but they're a little small for most seed packets.
 Get them in assorted sized pockets, for tags, seed packets, and photos.

 - Blank Pages: Keep some black pages in the back of your journal for additional notes.
 If you make notes elsewhere, you can always tuck them into a sleeve.